yegor256/blog/_drafts/_sql.md

 old [web hosting](https://en.wikipedia.org/wiki/Web_hosting_service)
 we were all used to.
 The idea remained the same---it's still data in the cloud, which we upload and download---but the SLA was different.
-We didn't need to worry anymore about disk oveflow, paying too much for unused space, regular backups, SSH terminals, and many more things.
+We didn't need to worry anymore about disk overflow, paying too much for unused space, regular backups, SSH terminals, and many more things.
 They just gave us a simple API and a promise that the data is there and is safe.